-This guide will give you an overview of how to use Encryption feature for Portworx volumes.
+This guide will give you an overview of how to use the encryption feature for Portworx volumes.
 Under the hood, Portworx uses the

-To know more about the supported secret providers and how to configure them with Portworx, refer the Setup Secrets Provider page.
+To know more about the supported secret providers and how to configure them with Portworx, refer to the Setup Secrets Provider page.

 Creating and using encrypted volumes

-Using cluster wide secret key
+Using a cluster-wide secret key

 ID NAME SIZE HA SHARED ENCRYPTED IO_PRIORITY SCALE STATUS 822124500500459627 encrypted_volume 10 GiB 1 no yes LOW 1 up - detached

 Using per volume secret keys